apps4research/Scraping-Textcleaning-Blogs/README.md

 ## Config files

-Configuration files (in scraper-configs folder) for webscraper.io browser extension to scrape data from specific blogs.
+Configuration files (in "configs" folder) for webscraper.io browser extension to scrape data from specific blogs.

 ## R-Scripts